Current State of Crypto Adoption in the Netherlands

 Strong Tech-Savvy Population

 The Netherlands has a highly tech-savvy and innovative population, contributing to the rapid adoption of new technologies like blockchain and crypto.
-With a strong fintech ecosystem and widespread digital literacy, Dutch citizens are more inclined to experiment with cryptocurrencies.
+With high internet penetration (99%) and widespread digital literacy, Dutch citizens are more inclined to experiment with cryptocurrencies.

 Moreover, educational initiatives and blockchain courses at universities such as the University of Amsterdam have also played a role in familiarizing the younger generation with crypto, driving adoption further.